Training Blockchain by Design (BBD)

 Participants have the opportunity to continue their cooperation by joining a project group.
 For this, they become Weconomics partner to use the widely spread and diverse Weconomics network, organization model, peer-to-peer platform and transition program.

 How do I survive the 21st century?

-If you are interested to register but first you want more information (also about ‘In company’ possibilities) please contact us.
+If you are interested i this solution but first you want more information please contact us.